BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 ## 1. Vision and Goals Of The Project:

-Build a command-line script to automate running [Lustre](http://wiki.lustre.org/Main_Page) in [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/), which provide APIs that enable the most popular high-performance computing (HPC) file system to be portable across different cloud platforms and minimize the disadvantage by vendor lock-in.
+Build a command-line interface to automate running [Lustre](http://wiki.lustre.org/Main_Page) in [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/), which provide APIs that enable the most popular high-performance computing (HPC) file system to be portable across different cloud platforms and minimize the disadvantage by vendor lock-in.
 We leverage cloud-native features such portable API and no cloud vendor lock-in, to incorporate resilience to failures and scaling of [Lustre components](#lustre-components) (MGS, MDS, OSS).
 High-level goals of the project include:

 - Provide a simple, user-friendly command-line interface to setup Lustre on Kubernetes